ArdiJorganxhi/ArdiJorganxhi/README.md

-- 🔭 I’m currently working on **iOS Development with Swift & Backend Development with Java Spring Boot**
+- 🔭 I’m currently working on **Backend Development with Java Spring Boot & .NET Core**

 - 📫 How to reach me **ardijorganxhiu@gmail.com**